We're reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Antonio Forde

 Condensation inside and outside your microwave is entirely normal, especially when cooking certain foods.
 But what if there is too much water?
-Can your appliance get wet?
+Can your appliance handle it?

 Read on to find out if your microwave is waterproof or not.